 Using a soft white cloth, test this cleaner in an inconspicuous place on your leather item by scrubbing a small area.
 Observe to see how the leather responds.

 Assuming the test gives a good result, dip the clean, white soft cloth into the soapy water and wring it out thoroughly.
-Working on a small section at a time, wipe of surface of the furniture with the damp rag.
+Working on a small section at a time, wipe the surface of the furniture with the damp rag.

 Dip another soft, clean white rag into clean distilled water, wring it out thoroughly then wiping away the soap residue.